-1.1 We are committed to ensuring the secure and safe management of data we hold for our customers, staff and other individuals.
-Our staff members have a responsibility to comply with the terms of this policy, and to manage individuals’ data in accordance with this policy and any documentation referred to.
+1.1 We are committed to ensuring the secure and safe management of data we hold for you.
+Our staff members have a responsibility to comply with the terms of this policy, and to manage your data in accordance with this policy and any documentation referred to.

-1.2 We need to gather and use certain information about individuals.
-These can include customers (tenants, factored owners, service users etc.), employees and other individuals that we have a relationship with.
+1.2 We need to gather and use certain information about you, other service users, our staff and other individuals that we have a relationship with.
 We manage a significant amount of data, from a variety of sources.
 This data contains Personal Data and Sensitive Personal Data (known as Special Categories of Personal Data under the GDPR).

 1.3 This Policy sets out our duties in processing that data, and the procedures for the management of such data.

 2.1 It is a legal requirement that we process data correctly and that we collect, handle and store personal information in accordance with the relevant legislation.